-- B. Attendance in School - 1.
-Students must be in school by 11:00 A.M. in order to participate in practice or competitions on that day.
+B. Attendance in School

+- 1. Students must be at school by the start of 2nd block each day in order to participate in practice or competitions on that day.
 Exceptions may be made through the Principal's office in advance due to funerals, doctor's appointment, etc. Late start situations will be handled on a case by case basis. - 2.
 Avoidable/Truant single period absences (skipping) during a given day will cause an athlete to be withheld from practice or contest on that day.
 And may require additional action based on the individual situation. - 3.
 When an athlete is suspended the following shall apply... - a.
 In- School Suspension (ISS): The student will be allowed to practice/participate as usual however may be subject to other penalties as outlined by the coach of their sport. - b.
-Out of School Suspension (OSS): The student will lose ALL extra-curricular activities on that day(s), and may be subject to other penalties as outlined by the coach of their sport. - C. Conduct on Trips - 1.
-Athletes will be considered as "good will ambassadors" for the Durant CSD.
+Out of School Suspension (OSS): The student will lose ALL extracurricular activities on that day(s), and may be subject to other penalties as outlined by the coach of their sport.

+C. Conduct on Trips

+- 1. Athletes will be considered as "good will ambassadors" for the Durant CSD.
 (See Player's Roll on p.
 8) - 2.
-Athletes will conduct themselves as ladies and gentlemen at all times, both on and off the playing surfaces.
+Athletes will conduct themselves as ladies and gentlemen at all times, both on and off the playing surfaces. - 3.
+Failure to comply with the above articles will result in disciplinary action appropriate to the misconduct as determined by the Activities Director and head coach in accordance to our Code of Conduct.

-- 3. Failure to comply with the above articles will result in disciplinary action appropriate to the misconduct as determined by the Activities Director and head coach in accordance to our Code of Conduct. - D. Dress and Appearance - 1.
-Coaches will have authority to set reasonable guidelines for athletes dictating dress and appearance.
-At minimum students must follow the school dress code.
-Team specific rules for dress codes will be spelled out in each sports team rules packet. - E. Bus Behavior - 1.
-Athletes will be expected to behave as ladies and gentlemen at all times on buses. - 2.
-Bringing food on buses is permissible only with the permission of the driver. - 3.
-If food is permitted by the driver, athletes will be responsible for the following: - a.
+D. Dress and Appearance

+1. Coaches will have authority to set reasonable guidelines for athletes dictating dress and appearance.
+This will be spelled out in the athlete/parent paperwork.

+E. Bus Behavior

+- 1. Athletes will be expected to behave as ladies and gentlemen at all times on buses. - 2.
+Bringing food on buses is permissible only with the permission of the driver.

+- 3. If food is permitted by the driver, athletes will be responsible for the following: - a.
 Putting all waste and refuse in designated trash receptacles. - b.
 Checking the bus for "loose" trash and refuse, cleaning when appropriate. - 4.
 Any damage to buses, caused by athletes, will be paid for by the athlete(s).
 Said athlete(s), will also be subject to further disciplinary action appropriate to the misconduct as determined by the Activities Director/head coach in accordance to our Code of Conduct.
-The student handbook will also be consulted. - F. Returning from out-of-town contests Athletes will return from all out-of-town contests with their squads and by school transportation.
-Exceptions: - a.
-Parents may take their athletes home with them ONLY after personally speaking and signing a release form with the coach or have provided prior written notice.
+The student handbook will also be consulted.

+F. Returning from out-of-town contests

+Athletes will return from all out-of-town contests with their squads and by school transportation.
+Exceptions:

+- a.
+Parents may take their athletes home with them ONLY after personally speaking and signing a release form with the coach or have provided prior written notice. - b.
-b.
 Athletes may only go home with their parents.
 Any special circumstances must be cleared with the Activities Director.